 Staying on Track

-Once you have started on REMICADE®, Janssen CarePath provides ongoing support to help you stay on track with your REMICADE® treatment.
+We understand how important it is for you to take your REMICADE® medication as your doctor prescribed.
+Janssen CarePath provides ongoing support that may help you stay on track with your REMICADE® treatment.

 Education and Tools

 Additional education and tools you can use in managing your treatment and condition can be found at Remicade.com.

 - Tips on getting the most out of each office visit and organizing your treatment plan

 - Information to help you better prepare for each infusion visit

 Tools to help you track and meet your health and wellness goals